 48 – Don’t press too hard

-Never put too much pressure on brushes or canvas, canvas is stretched and the shifts in stretching can lead to sagging, which means your painting is damaged.
+Never put too much pressure on brushes or canvas, the canvas is stretched and the shifts in stretching can lead to sagging, which means your painting is damaged.

 Painting details try to be as light as possible, but still very decisive!